 Next, a tiny, less-than-1/4-acre (and most of it ledge) property in coastal zone 4b/5a, which had already been gardened to the hilt, was crammed with unending brick and plastic garden borders, and required me to fit new plantings in even as I tried to rescue and amend the soil that had been depleted with many non-hardy roses that were continuously dying; the soil was as arid as a desert, not a worm to be found for several years; and it was packed with beautiful peonies!

-And now (for now), a 3/4-acre, very flat, zone 5 property with a thin wooded border behind it and a hill of raspberries overlooking it, and which has apparently not been farmed or gardened since at least the 1970s .
-I was starting from scratch again here, and after watching the property for a year, have created front and back borders, a shade garden, a sunny side garden, a peach guild (permaculture lingo, to be discussed in a later post), a garden in the rock wall running between our property and the neighbours’, a kitchen garden of greens and herbs (and bell peppers this year), with vegetables, herbs and fruits interspersed in some of these garden spaces.
+And now (for now), a 3/4-acre, very flat, zone 5a property with a thin wooded border behind it and a hill of raspberries overlooking it, and which has apparently not been farmed or gardened since at least the 1970s .
+I was starting from scratch again here, and after watching the property for a year, have created front and back borders, island gardens, a shade garden, a sunny side garden, a fruit guild (permaculture lingo, to be discussed in a later post), a garden of sorts in the rock wall running between our property and the neighbours’, a kitchen garden of chives, milkweed, mint, garlic, tarragon, filipendula, and whatever else arrives — with vegetables, herbs, and fruits randomly dotting some of these garden spaces.

 My purpose with this blog is to record, with photos primarily, these past and present gardens (particularly in NH and coastal Maine), and also to talk about the challenges and joys of gardening, over and over, in a place that is only home temporarily.